linz/basemaps/docs/developer-guide/cli-methods/bundle-the-basemaps-assets-archive.md

 === "`--assets`"

     Specifies the location of the assets folder to use.
-This folder refers to that of which is within the `basemaps-config` repository.
+This folder refers to that which contains the `.pbf` files and sprite sheets on your local machine.

 === "`--output`"